-More than 2.1 million Syrians have fled from the violent conflict in their country.
-Families are arriving in neighbouring countries without many possessions, in search of a safe place to stay, water to drink, food for their families.
-As more and more refugees arrive, the host communities have become increasingly overwhelmed by the surging population.
+More than 3 million Syrians have fled from the violent conflict in their country.
+Families continue to arrive in neighbouring countries without many possessions, in search of a safe place to stay, water to drink, food for their families.

 As the number of refugees continues to climb, host nations like Lebanon and Jordan are at a breaking point as they try to support so many vulnerable families.
 The greatest restriction to increased humanitarian work in the region is lack of funding.